-For formalities applicable to the issuance of merger clearances, please see the Serbia chapter of The International Comparative Legal Guide to: Merger Control 2017, which was contributed to by Moravčević Vojnović and Partners in cooperation with Schoenherr and which is available at http://www.iclg.co.uk/practice-areas/merger-control/merger-control-2017/serbia.
+For formalities applicable to the issuance of merger clearances, please see the Serbia chapter of The International Comparative Legal Guide to: Merger Control 2020, which was contributed by Moravčević Vojnović and Partners in cooperation with Schoenherr.
 For special sector-related approvals, please see the answer to question 1.4 above.